 - Verify sections on model from step 25

-If all else fails take impression and have lab make temp
+If all else fails, take an impression and have lab make the fixed detachable provisional

 - Place impression copings